-Last evening I thought about the state of being we call happiness.
-I realized that I don’t ask myself often if I’m happy.
+I don’t know if that’s a question you ask yourself, but last evening I thought about the state of being we call happiness.
+I realized that I don’t ask myself if I’m happy.
 I never have.
-But I’ve always recognized (and been grateful for) moments of happiness, and I’ve had my share.
+But I’ve always recognized (and have been grateful for) moments of happiness, and I’ve had my share.

 I can still recreate the shape of that feeling, if not its mass or its temperature.
 It is greater than a summation of happy moments.
 More intricate than ingredients to be listed.
 It is alchemy, a state of wholly-owned self, full capacity in a pleasurable process of expansion.
 It is a burrowing inward where light flourishes, alone, as well as in the company of another.

 Contentment is more familiar; it is warm bread, the face of your child, sleeping.
 The stack of bills on the kitchen table, paid.
 If contentment is warmth, happiness is fire.

 So what about how often we are happy?